issp-center-dev/HPhi/doc/en/source/wannier/tutorial.rst

    $ calc_w3d < respack.in
    $ calc_j3d < respack.in

-After finishing calculations, the files are outputted in ``dir-mvmc`` folder.
+After finishing calculations, the files are outputted in ``dir-model`` folder.
 The format of these files is Wannier90 format and the data such as the hopping integrals are written.
-(The folder name will be changed to  ``dir-model`` in the next version of RESPACK)
+(If you use the old version of RESPACK (20190226), the folder name is  ``dir-mvmc`` .)

 Quantum lattice mode for HPhi/mVMC
 ----------------------------------

-Using standard mode of HPhi/mVMC, the calculation will be done by reading the files in ``dir-mvmc`` folder.
+Using standard mode of HPhi/mVMC, the calculation will be done by reading the files in ``dir-model`` folder.
-First, the files in ``dir-mvmc`` directory should be moved to the current directry.
+First, the files in ``dir-model`` directory should be moved to the current directry.
 Then, the calculation will be started by using standard mode.
-For example, in mVMC, the calculation will be dobe by typing the following command:
+For example, in HPhi, the calculation will be dobe by typing the following command:

 :download:`stan.in <../../../../samples/Wannier/Sr2VO4/stan.in>`